KenRoekasa/Neon-Element/README.md

 ## Tasks
 - Enemy class can only be ai not player controlled enemies.
 Sort this out
-- Dealing damage to other players with damage calculation
 - Sends things to the server
 - Integrate with Server
 - Integrate with UI
-- Add cooldown to heavy attacks, how does it work currently?
 - Fix collision bug